ShirAmir/ComputerVisionCourse/README.md

 ### Workspace
 We use **Anaconda 2.4.0** Python Distribution on **Windows 10**.
-Download `Anaconda3-2.4.0-Windows-x86_64.zip` from [this link](https://repo.continuum.io/archive/.winzip/ "zipped Windows installers"), unzip and install.
+Just download `Anaconda3-2.4.0-Windows-x86_64.zip` from [this link](https://repo.continuum.io/archive/.winzip/ "zipped Windows installers"), unzip and install.
 Also, we use **Python 3.5.3** with the following primary modules:
   * Numpy 1.12.1
   * Opencv 3.1.0